EvilJordan/rewardValues/README.md

 # Ethereum Reward Values

-Simple nodeJS script to connect to Etherscan ([using a free API key](https://docs.etherscan.io/getting-started/creating-an-account)) to pull incoming transactions and mined blocks, correlate with the closing day USD price of ETH, and create a report for tax purposes.
+Simple nodeJS script to connect to Etherscan ([using a free API key](https://docs.etherscan.io/getting-started/creating-an-account)) to pull incoming transactions and mined blocks, correlate with the closing day USD price of ETH (from Coingecko's API), and create a report (CSV) for tax purposes.

 This script assumes **all** incoming transactions are proposal awards.